Shohei Ohtani becomes first to 50-50 with huge day: What is 50th HR ball worth?

 "This accomplishment will cement his place in history as a one-of-a-kind talent," Goldin said.
 "His items are in exceptionally high demand throughout the world, due to his universal appeal."

-Major League Baseball confirmed to cllct the league has a plan in place for Ohtani's potential 50th homer.
+Major League Baseball confirmed to cllct earlier this week the league had a plan in place for Ohtani's 50th homer.

 In most games during the season, there is no way to authenticate home runs.
 If a ball leaves the field for any reason, whether it be a home run, foul ball, errant throw, etc., it can't be authenticated because it left the line of sight of MLB authenticators.